Karim Sulayman | tenor

-Lebanese-American tenor Karim Sulayman has garnered international attention as a sophisticated and versatile artist of his generation.
-Consistently praised for his sensitive and intelligent musicianship, riveting stage presence, and beautiful voice.
+Lebanese-American tenor KARIM SULAYMAN has garnered international attention as a sophisticated and versatile artist, consistently praised for his sensitive and intelligent musicianship, riveting stage presence, and beautiful voice.
 A 2019 GRAMMY® Award winner, he regularly performs on the world’s stages in orchestral concerts and opera, as well as in recital and chamber music.

 A native of Chicago, Karim’s musical education began with violin studies at age 3.
-He spent years as a boy alto in the Chicago Children’s Choir and was hand selected by Sir Georg Solti and Leonard Slatkin as a soloist with the Chicago Symphony Orchestra and St. Louis Symphony.
-He graduated with highest honors from the Eastman School of Music, where he worked in the Collegium Musicum under the tutelage of Paul O’Dette, and earned a Masters degree from Rice University.
-He later moved to Paris, France, where he studied with renowned tenor/haute- contre, Howard Crook.
+He spent years as a boy alto the Chicago Children’s Choir and was hand selected by Sir Georg Solti and Leonard Slatkin as a soloist with the Chicago Symphony Orchestra and the St. Louis Symphony.
+He graduated with highest honors from the Eastman School of Music and earned a Masters degree from Rice University.
+He later moved to Paris, France where he studied with renowned tenor/haute- contre, Howard Crook.
 He also studied improvisation at the Second City Training Center in Chicago.

-Karim also created a social experiment/performance art piece called I Trust You, designed to build bridges in a divided political climate.
-A video version of this experiment went “viral,” receiving millions of views on the internet, and was honored as a prizewinner in the My Hero Film Festival.
+Additionally, Karim created a social experiment/performance art piece called I Trust You, designed to build bridges in a divided political climate.
+A video version of this experiment went “viral” on the internet, and was honored as a prizewinner in the My Hero Film Festival.
 He has been invited to give talks and hold open forums with student and adult groups about inclusion, empathy, healing from racism, and activism through the arts.

 Karim Sulayman | tenor has no upcoming tour dates.
 Please check back soon.